 - Capstone course designed to be taken upon completion of all other core required courses for the program - Based on the unique structure of the Management Simulation course, the process of establishing teams to manage the simulated companies must begin prior to the beginning of class.
 Having the teams and roles established by the instructor prior to class allows the students to be in their role for the entire term and also enables Katz to be on the same timeline as other business schools competing in the simulation.
 Therefore, we need to develop a unique drop/add policy for the course.
-Typically, no one will be allowed to drop or add the course after the week prior to the beginning of the term.
-Only the instructor under special circumstances can approve an exception to this rule.
+Typically, no one should drop or add the course after the week prior to the beginning of the term.
+Only the instructor, under special circumstances, can approve an exception to this rule. - Class Section 24030 is restricted to full-time students